alizebreezes/THE_PET_CLUB/README.md

  [https://petclub486.herokuapp.com/](https://petclub486.herokuapp.com/)

 ### 🚨 Super Important! --- How to use it?
 Since the app was developed as community, we set it to login.
-Please, use this test account to login
+Please, use this test account to login:
-#### ID: alize@alize.com
+#### ID: alize@alize.com / pw: 123456  🥶
-#### PW: 123456

-Or, you can create any random account :) (No need to be real info)
+Or, you can simply create any random account :) (No need to be real info)

 ## User Journey